 - Custom field <name, value> pairs, using the withCustomFields() method, as a collection of CustomField objects.

 You may need to add information to a specific test that requires separate values for a tag.
 For example, to identify a particular tester, you may want to define a "tester" tag that should be "John" for some tests and "Judy" for other tests.
-Custom Fields allow you to add tags that are <name, value> pairs.
-You can use them to identify and filter your different test runs, either setting them at the Execution Context instance, Test Context instance, or (if you are using CI Tool) as part of the JVM command line parameters.
-The order of precedence of conflicting Custom Field values is:
+Custom fields allow you to add tags that are <name, value> pairs.
+You can use them to identify and filter your different test runs, either setting them at the Execution Context instance, the Test Context instance, or (if you are using a CI tool) as part of the JVM command line parameters.
+The order of precedence of conflicting custom field values is:

 - JVM values (highest)

 When using Continuous Integration tools to automatically generate and run your tests, for example when performing regression testing, the CI tool associates a Job Name and Job Number with each run of the process.
 In addition, you may have different versions of the tests defined in different branches of the repository.
 Import these identifiers into your tests and tag the tests to associate the Single Test Reports with these CI Jobs.
 Learn how to import the job identifiers for different CI Tools here.
 Then view the Test summary reports in the CI Dashboard.